 - Additional meetings for the parents and child with the new teacher - Additional visits to the classroom environment/school - Where appropriate, provide opportunities to take photographs of key people and places in order to make a transition book - Provide additional time for children in small groups/individually to express their concerns and to address them.

 Enhanced transition arrangements are tailored to meet individual needs.
-We have strong links with our partnership schools within Bicester and any other secondary schools to which children may be transitioning.
+We have strong links with our partnership schools within Bicester.

 Governors